This article was last updated on Oct. 5, 2020.

 Help your doctor.
 Know your health plan.

-Sign up and log in Opens New Window to access your personalized health insurance benefits and more at myWellmark®.
+Register and log in to myWellmark® Opens New Window to access your personalized health insurance benefits and more.
 It’s easy — myWellmark can help you understand your health plan, make better choices, and avoid surprises down the road.

 You can even take myWellmark with you when you're on the go.
 The Wellmark app gives you mobile access to your favorite myWellmark tools on your smart phone.
-Download the free app today!
+Download the free app Opens New Window today!